Environment Variables API¶

 GET /v0/variables/?¶

 Retrieves all Workspace environment variables.
-The value is not returned.
+The value isn't returned.

 Example¶